na-na-hi/renget/archive/y9uqi.md

 ---

 He awoke from his dream, with a feeling of both nostalgia and euphoria in his chest.
 Kess was still holding him to herself, breathing deeply in slumber.
 Her tail was wrapped around his leg to pull more warmth from his body.
 It was cool in the cement dugout, despite his body heat.
-The chill of the October night leeching the warmth away into the ground.
+The chill of the October night was leeching the warmth away into the ground.

 The sounds of the search party were more distant now, but present from more directions.
 They were probably going through the city block by block in a grid search.
 He thought back to their encounter just half a day past.
 He was lucky that the first wave was sloppy.
 The one didn’t even have her helmet on to protect her eyes from his can of lemon scented adhesive remover.
 Kess called it a tender mercy, but he wasn’t counting on too many more of those.
 Getting out of the valley would be more dangerous than any other run he had completed.